swiftlang/swift-evolution/proposals/0492-section-control.md

 See [Structured section specifiers](#structured-section-specifiers) below for more rationale.

 In some cases, it’s not possible to differentiate on the OS to support multiple object file formats, for example when using Embedded Swift to target baremetal systems without any OS.
-For that, a new `#if objectFileFormat(...)` conditional compilation directive will be provided.
+For that, a new `#if objectFormat(...)` conditional compilation directive will be provided.
 The allowed values in this directive will match the set of supported object file formats by the Swift compiler (and expand as needed in the future).
 Currently, they exact values will be (case sensitive):

 * COFF
 * ELF